riffcc/ceramic-riff-web/README.md

 # apt install git
 ```

 Additionally, CeramicRiff utilizes **Node.JS** and **yarn** to set up and install the platform, and as such it's required to install them as well.
-We suggest using the NodeSource installation guide (https://github.com/nodesource/distributions#installation-instructions), with $NODE_MAJOR set to 20:
+We suggest using the [NodeSource installation guide](https://github.com/nodesource/distributions#installation-instructions), with $NODE_MAJOR set to 20:

 1. Download and import the Nodesource GPG key